Joe-Hu-Chat/C-basics/06_grep_sed_awk.md

 '-' represents the range if it's not first or last in a list or the ending point of a range.

 '^' represents the characters not in the list.
 If you want to make the '^' character a list item, place it anywhere but first.

-character class
-- '[:' represents the open character class symbol, and should followed by a valid character class name.
-- ':]' represents the close character class symbol.

-locale definitions usage in RE bracket expressions

-An **equivalence class** expression shall represent the set of **collating elements** belonging to an **equivalence class**.

-collating symbol
--  '[.' represents the open collating symbol.
--  '.]' represents the close collating symbol.

-equivalence class
--  '[=' represents the open equivalence class.
--  '=]' represents the close equivalence class.

-### RE bracket expression

-A bracket expression (an expression enclosed in square brackets, "[]" ) is an RE that shall match
-- a specific set of single characters, and may match
-- a specific set of multi-character **collating elements**, based on the non-empty set of **list expressions** contained in the bracket expression.

-in the locale definition, the expression `[[.ch.]]` shall be treated as an RE containing the collating symbol `ch`, while `[ch]` shall be treated as an RE matching `c` or `h`.
-Collating symbols are recognized only **inside bracket expressions**.
-If the string is not a collating element in the current locale, the expression is invalid.

 ## regexpr basics